 Things to do in Pamukkale

-The travertines are at it’s most beautiful during sunrise and sunset and are the main reason for most people’s visit.
-As I have mentioned before the meaning of Pamukkale is cotton castle.
-And once you see it for yourself you understand why it’s one of Turkey’s most beautiful natural wonders.
+The white terraces are at its most beautiful during sunrise and sunset and are the main reason for most people’s visit.
+And once you see it for yourself you understand why it’s one of Turkey’s most beautiful and most visited natural wonders.

 Visit Hierapolis Archeological Site

-The visit to the ancient city of Hierapolis is included in your ticket for the thermal pools.
-Hierapolis was founded in 190BC and it’s ruins are embraced by the unique natural site of Pamukkale.
+Visiting the ancient city of Hierapolis Pamukkale is included in your ticket for the thermal pools.
+Hierapolis was founded in 190BC and its ruins are embraced by the unique natural site of Pamukkale.

 The most prominent and popular spot has to be the amphitheater.
 When you’re standing at the top of the travertines you can actually already see it on the other side of the hill.

 At the end of the archeological site you’ll find the Hierapolis Archeological Museum.
 Entrance is 5TL.